brandongregory/dndhelp/src/5e-character-creation/what-armor-should-i-wear.md

 ### Rogue

-Rogues are all about Dexterity, and only have access to light armor, so that's an easy choice.
+Rogues are all about Dexterity and only have access to light armor, so that's an easy choice.

 ### Sorcerer